We're Making A Difference

 proving our impact

-Since inception, the Sydney Story Factory (SSF) has been committed to conducting a rigorous, long-term evaluation of the benefits of our programs for young people.
+Since inception, the Sydney Story Factory (SSF) has been committed to evaluating the benefits of our programs for young people.

 In January 2016, executive director and co-founder Cath Keenan was honoured to be named 2016 Australian of the Year Local Hero.
 The award is fitting recognition for Cath and everyone involved with the Sydney Story Factory who have worked so hard to make a real difference in the lives of marginalised Australian children and young people.
 We couldn't be prouder.